DeliciousHair/faer-bfgs/README.md

 # faer-bfgs

-This package contains an implementation of [BFGS][wikipedia], and algorithm for minimizing convex $C^2$ smooth functions.
+This package contains an implementation of [BFGS][wikipedia], an algorithm for minimizing convex $C^2$ smooth functions.

 This is a direct port of the existing [bfgs crate][src] using `faer` for all